-http://www.uscis.gov/sites/default/files/USCIS/Laws/Memoranda/2013/May/EB-5%20Adjudications%20PM%20%28Approved%20as%20final%205-30-13%29.pdf met by a particular census tract.
-For the period from April 21, 2015 through December 3, 2015, the applicable datasets are the ACS 5-year survey 2009-2013, BLS 2014 county employment data (published April 21, 2015), and the national average unemployment rate for 2014 published by the BLS in 2015.
+We used a combination of the ACS 5-Year estimate (2009-2013) and the 2014 BLS method, commonly referred to the "Handbook Method" or the "Census Share Disaggregation Method", to obtain the data necessary for determination of whether the High Unemployment Threshold is met by a particular census tract.96 For the period from April 21, 2015 through December 3, 2015, the applicable datasets are the ACS 5-year estimate 2009-2013, BLS 2014 county employment data (published April 21, 2015)97, and the national average unemployment rate for 2014 published by the BLS in 2015.

 We used the ReinID.com EB-5 mapping feature that utilizes this combined methodology.
 The ACS and BLS data are used to determine the average unemployment for a particular tract, which is compared to the national average unemployment rate published by BLS to determine whether the high unemployment threshold has been met for that tract.

-Note that under the current system, for purposes of determining a project's eligibility for TEA status, some individual states choose to rely solely on the ACS 5-year survey, without taking into account the BLS county data.
+Note that under the current system, for purposes of determining a project's eligibility for TEA status, some individual states choose to rely solely on the ACS 5-year estimate, without taking into account the BLS county data.
 Arguably that would comply with the USCIS May 2013 Policy Memorandum referenced earlier in this section.
 However, that method might result in the state using less recent data than it would if it instead used the Handbook or Census-Share Method.
-The ACS survey data relates to a 5-year period that ends in the year prior to the year that the BLS method measures.
+The ACS data estimate relates to a 5-year period that ends in the year prior to the year that the BLS method measures.
 For example, if the relevant date for determining a TEA is as of June 2015, the ACS alone would use the data for January 2009 through December 2013.
 The relevant BLS data would relate to the year ended 2014.
-For 2015, the ACS alone would result in more census tracts that meet the High Unemployment Threshold, then would result if the BLS county data was also taken into account.
-87
+For 2015, the ACS alone would result in more census tracts that meet the High